jdittrich/userNeedResearchBook/text/allURBook.md

 *functional* or *practical* requirements (price, readability etc.) with requirements concerning *style* (using colors, being innovative)

-Thus I renamed the group to »trying to combine aesthetics and functionality«.
+Thus, I renamed the group to »trying to combine aesthetics and functionality«.
 As the new title was more specific some data needed to be taken out, put into other groups or to the temporary »misc« group.